Looking for a new WiFi name? Unhappy with “ISP Ad Here-123” or freeloaders? Here are some WiFi names that send a clear message.

 While the above Worx for Me!™ when it comes to naming my WiFis, you may have an alternative or better way.

 Think this is all rubbish, incomplete, massively overcomplicated, or simply the wrong way round?!
-Feel free to send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!